london's inimitable street style, straight up! | look | i-D

 Shauna McCallion, Interior Designer

 Where do you look to find inspiration?
 Most of my inspiration comes from furniture and interior design.
-I live in a huge warehouse with 30 creatives and we bounce of each other!
-We are constantly creating and redecorating it, its like my playground.
+I live in a huge warehouse with 30 creatives and we bounce off each other!
+We are constantly creating and redecorating it; it's like my playground.

 What's the best piece of work advice you've been given?
 Explore your art from a conceptual point of view and don't rush it!
 If I rushed my work it wouldn't last very long.